-The U.S. Treasury Department and the IRS have announced that withholding on payments of gross proceeds from a sale or redemption will only apply to payments made after December 31, 2018.
+Under recently proposed regulations (the preamble to which specifies that taxpayers are permitted to rely on them pending finalization), no withholding will apply on payments of gross proceeds.
 If we (or an applicable withholding agent) determine withholding under FATCA is appropriate, we (or such agent) will withhold tax at the applicable statutory rate, without being required to pay any additional amounts in respect of such withholding.
 Foreign financial institutions and non-financial foreign entities located in jurisdictions that have an intergovernmental agreement with the United States governing FATCA may be subject to different rules.
 Unitholders are urged to consult with their own tax advisors regarding the possible implications of FATCA on their investment in the trust.